-- Outdoors: Outdoor tasks include sweeping porches and ramps, trapping and removing packrats, taking trash and recycling to the curb, watering plants and checking irrigation systems, cleaning and filling wildlife water dishes, tend the demonstration vegetable garden, and clean and fill bird feeders.
-Sometimes the trail system needs to be inspected and cholla or other spiny debris raked off the trail.
+- Outdoors: Outdoor tasks include sweeping porches and ramps, trapping and removing packrats, taking trash and recycling to the curb, watering plants and checking irrigation systems, and inspecting the trail system for cholla or other spiny debris that can be raked off the trail.

 - Someone experienced with nature photography and slide scanning is needed to sort through a large collection of slides and digitize ones that would be most useful to us.

 Support Tucson Audubon's efforts to restore degraded habitats in central and north Tucson.
 At Atturbury Wash, the urban riparian habitat that volunteers have been helping to restore over the last year, you can help with plant surveys, watering, mulching, and other tasks that you're interested in.
 At Simpson Farm, the site north of Marana that we've been restoring for over 10 years, help to plant native grasses.
 Either opportunity is flexible on weekdays, we're looking for some help on one or more days.
 This is a great opportunity to learn about science-based restoration techniques and to see the real impact that these efforts can have, immediate and long term, for biodiversity.

 Nature Shop Attendant (University Blvd. or Agua Caliente location)